zehaha/DjangoBasics/README.md

 You can now upload images!
 The image app is in the admin page.
 Just use the ImageField to upload a file.
 It will automatically be sent to the media folder, under images.
 I added some samples to the homepage.
 Look at the home template to see how to serve images from the media folder.
 IMPORTANT NOTE: For the image app to work, you need to install a Python program called Pillow, a Python Imaging Library fork.
 Just open the command prompt and enter "pip install pillow", like what you did with Django.

+Integrated layout with back-end!
+See DCS_Website/views.py and templates/home/home.html to see how to fetch data from the database.